gogoneriel/nerite/README.md

 #### Solution

-To mitigate the worst outcome of upward price manipulation, Liquity v2 uses solution 2) - i.e. takes the lower of LST-USD prices derived from an LST market price and the LST canonical rate.
+To mitigate the worst outcome of upward price manipulation, "Liquity V2 protocol which Nerite uses" uses solution 2) - i.e. takes the lower of LST-USD prices derived from an LST market price and the LST canonical rate.

 Downward price manipulation is not protected against, however the impact should be contained to the branch (liquidations and shutdown).
-Also, downard manipulation likely implies a low liquidty LST, which in turn likely implies the LST is a small fraction of total collateral in Liquity v2.
+Also, downard manipulation likely implies a low liquidty LST, which in turn likely implies the LST is a small fraction of total collateral in "Liquity V2 protocol which Nerite uses".
 Thus the impact on the system and any bad debt created should be small.

-On the other hand, upward price manipulation would result in excessive BOLD minting, which is detrimental to the entire system health and BOLD peg.
+On the other hand, upward price manipulation would result in excessive USDN minting, which is detrimental to the entire system health and USDN peg.

-Taking the minimum of both market and canonical prices means that to make Liquity v2 consume an artificially high LST price, an attacker needs to manipulate both the market oracle _and_ the LST canonical rate at the same time, which seems much more difficult to do.
+Taking the minimum of both market and canonical prices means that to make "Liquity V2 protocol which Nerite uses" consume an artificially high LST price, an attacker needs to manipulate both the market oracle _and_ the LST canonical rate at the same time, which seems much more difficult to do.

 The best solution on paper seems to be 3) i.e. taking the minimum with an additional growth rate cap on the exchange rate, following [Aave’s approach](https://github.com/bgd-labs/aave-capo).
 However, deriving parameters for growth rate caps for each LST is tricky, and may not be suitable for an immutable system.